lostoli/python-binance/docs/websockets.rst

 Websockets
 ==========

-Sockets are handled through a Socket Manager `SocketManager <binance.html#binance.websockets.SocketManager>`_.
+Sockets are handled through the Socket Manager `binance.websockets.SocketManager <binance.html#binance.websockets.SocketManager>`_.

 Multiple socket connections can be made through the manager.